Here’s everything you receive:

 - Picture Study: Study of the works of Giotto, and other medieval artists and Civil War-era art.

-Grade Four Resource CD packed full of maps, documents, helpful articles, and a printable Uncle Remus Stories by Joel Chandler Harris.
+The Grade Four Resources are packed full of maps, documents, helpful articles, and a printable Uncle Remus Stories by Joel Chandler Harris.

 Intermediate Language Lessons Part 1